 A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another.
-In Louisiana, there are protective orders for domestic abuse, sexual assault, and stalking; and injunctions against abuse.
+In Louisiana, there are protective orders for domestic abuse, sexual assault, and stalking.

 Some restraining orders are issued in criminal court and some are issued in civil court.

 A civil order that provides protection from a family or household member or dating partner.

 A civil order that provides protection to victims of sexual assault.